Why Peripheral Vision and The Visual Performance Field Test is Important:

 Taking traditional Confrontations a step further, Field and Blind Spot Documentation is a very important evaluative element where Attention Deficit is suspected, and in cases where Behavior and Learning Disorders are present.

 Small peripheral vision fields may be a clue to why some attention deficit disorder diagnosed individuals "visually scan"..."touch everything"...and continually move about: they may have poor or constricted peripheral awareness and are attempting to make up for it with other space sensing methods.
+The Visual Analysis has been practiced since 1928 in various sequences and has given the central retinal or foveal areas predominance over the peripheral retinal.
+"20/20 acuity" was the conclusive purpose.

 The absolute necessity of the retina's periphery for vision is not usually considered for the application of lenses or for its importance in visual awareness.
 While little visual testing is done today in this area except for health and binocular control, recognition of importance is growing.